MChartier/learning-genie-sync/README.md

 # Learning Genie Sync CLI

 This project automates downloading photos/videos for parent accounts on [Learning Genie](https://www.learning-genie.com/).
-It wraps Playwright to log in, pulls the Notes API for every enrolled child, and runs a bash downloader that saves the media with local EXIF timestamps.
+It uses Playwright to authenticate, fetches new Notes for every enrolled child, and downloads each media item while stamping local EXIF/XMP metadata directly from a TypeScript CLI.

 ## Features

 - Playwright-based login that captures persistent storage state and required headers (`X-UID`, timezone, etc.); the sync command refreshes auth automatically as needed.
-- Single `sync` command that logs in (if required), fetches new entries for every enrolled child, and runs the downloader per child.
+- Single `sync` command that logs in (if required), fetches new entries for every enrolled child, downloads media, and applies metadata in one pass.
 - Incremental sync: tracks the latest synced timestamp per enrollment in a state file so reruns only fetch new media.
 - Per-child timezone detection so downloaded media gets EXIF data in local time.
+- Pure Node.js downloader—no external `jq`, `aria2c`, or system `exiftool` required (the CLI uses `exiftool-vendored`).
-- Docker container with Chromium/Playwright, `jq`, `supercronic`, and an optional cron schedule via `CRON_EXPRESSION`.
+- Docker container with Chromium/Playwright, the compiled CLI, `supercronic`, and an optional cron schedule via `CRON_EXPRESSION`.

 ## Prerequisites (local)